2312023/2025/Module 11/Topic 20/README.md

 38. Stop-loss is especially important in **leveraged trades**, like futures and margin trading.
 39. Incorrect placement may result in unnecessary **triggering during market fluctuations**.
 40. Stop-loss orders are subject to **exchange rules** and market hours.
-41. thoraga vachey baby. wait chesthu unta
+41. thoraga vachey baby. wait chesthu unta sarena baby
 42. Advanced traders use **multi-level stop-loss** strategies for large positions.
 43. Monitoring stop-loss execution ensures that **platform errors or connectivity issues** do not affect trades.
 44. Brokers may provide **guaranteed stop-loss** services for additional protection.